An image showing common lead generation mistakes

 8 B2B lead gen challenges teams face

-Whether you’re an SDR in search of your first lead or a sales manager looking to improve the quality of the leads you generate, there are a few challenges to expect in the process.
+Whether you’re an SDR hunting your first lead or a sales manager trying to improve lead quality, these challenges show up consistently.

-Here are 8 of the most common lead generation challenges gathered from sales and marketing professionals like you and how they solve them:
+Here are 8 of the most common lead generation challenges sales and marketing professionals like you face and how they solve them:

 1. Creating your lead gen. strategy